stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 A payment channel has two participants:

-- I, the _initiator_, who proposes the payment channel, and creates the multisig account that will be used for sequence numbers.
-I creates
-account MI and receives disbursement through regaining control of MI at channel close.
+- I, the _initiator_, who proposes the payment channel, and creates the escrow account that will be used for sequence numbers.
+I creates escrow account EI and receives disbursement through regaining control of EI at channel close.

-- R, the _responder_, who joins the payment channel, and creates the other multisig account.
-R creates account MR and receives disbursement through regaining control of MR at channel close.
+- R, the _responder_, who joins the payment channel, and creates the other escrow account.
+R creates escrow account ER and receives disbursement through regaining control of ER at channel close.

 ### Observation Period